Aviation and Aerospace

 A recent $110-million renovation nearly doubled the size of the terminal, expanding and updating amenities to make traveling as effortless and enjoyable as possible for the 3.7 million passengers it serves every year.

 More than 1,000 acres at Will Rogers World Airport has been designated for multi-use, multi-industry development.
-Lariat Landing will serve to complement the airport by providing development opportunities for direct aviation and aviation support businesses as well as retail space and additional office space.
+Lariat Landing serves to complement the airport by providing development opportunities for direct aviation and aviation support businesses as well as retail space and additional office space.
 Aviation companies Field Aerospace, SkyWest and Atlantic Aviation all currently have operations at Lariat Landing.

 Oklahoma City’s aerospace sector is as varied as it is large.
 In Oklahoma City, aviation is our business.